bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Export Self SSL Cert created during install (xp902-id).
 This will be installed into bizfx server to allow it to trust the self ssl (only necessary for self ssl!)

+### Check all DB connection settings

+Search for "TrustedConnection" in the deploy_xc folder and set it to false (this will disable Windows Authentication to the DB.
+Make sure that the DB URL and credentials are set properly as well.
+Search for "User Id" as well, as this is another place where Windows Auth sometimes pops up - change it to use SQL Auth.

 ### Deploy Commerce Engine DevOps Instance

 Copy and deploy base VM template